louiejtaylor/hisss/scripts/README.md

 # Using hisss to download reads from SRA

 Thesea are streamlined instructions to use hisss just for downloading sequences from the SRA.
-This assumes you've already completed the [installation and configuration steps](https://github.com/louiejtaylor/hisss/blob/master/README.md) for hisss (although setting the alignment target in the config isn't necessary).
+This assumes you've already completed the [installation steps](https://github.com/louiejtaylor/hisss/blob/master/README.md) for hisss and have a config file (although setting the alignment target in the config isn't necessary).

 First, if you aren't already, make sure you're in the hisss conda environment with `source activate hisss`.
 Then, use `list_SRA.py` to add the study's samples to your config file: